title

 intro

 For a number of years, I have been visiting and recording representations of taborers around the country.
-The book I have been using as a guide is “Angels and Musicians” by Montague, though it is not 100% accurate, nor 100% comprehensive.
+The book I initially used as a guide was “Angels and Musicians” by Montague, though it is not 100% accurate, nor 100% comprehensive.

 I have plotted these taborers on a map, which shows an interesting distribution.
-There are two clusters, one in the east – Lincolnshire, Cambridgeshire – and one in the west – Gloucestershire, Oxfordshire.
+There is a significant cluster of 14thC taborers around Sleaford, Lincolnshire - 20% of all those that I have found.
 The southern swathe of England below a line from the Wash to the Severn is almost entirely without taborers, while in the north they are quite scarce.
 There are just two in Scotland, and none in Wales.
 It is difficult to say whether this reflects their original distribution, or whether these are just the ones that happen to have survived.

 map